 Upon request of the UIM Commissioner, drivers must allow to be weighed separately.
 Not complying will bring immediate disqualification.

-8.2.
-SST.200 ENGINE MODEL
+8.2 SST.200 ENGINE MODEL

+8.2.1 The SST.200 engine is the only engine admitted in F2.

+8.2.2 The SST 200 engine may not be modified in any manner other than the cylinder block, which be modified according to the measurements in the homologation file, file number 00501.
+When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.

-- 8.2.1.
-The SST.200 engine, unaltered, is a legal engine in F2. - 8.2.2.
-The SST.200 engine may not be modified in any manner. - 8.2.3 Maximum engine displacement 2550 cc. - 8.2.4 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event. - 8.2.5 There will be 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Saturday.
+8.2.3 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event.

+8.2.4 There will be at least 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Day 2.
 These will be allocated as follows: